Back to Top

 Large > 250

-The self-employment dataset can contain data from a number of previous years, but for the purposes of outcomes analysis it was desirable to consider outcomes within specific calendar years only.
+Details on self-employment activity are obtained from annual Form 11 returns submitted by self-employed individuals to Revenue.
+The records can contain data from a number of previous years, but for the purposes of outcomes analysis it was desirable to consider outcomes within specific calendar years only.
 All self-employment records spanning all of the outcome years were therefore first combined into a single dataset, and the turnover and number of days associated with each activity were calculated.
 The turnover here includes income from sales, receipts from Government agencies and other income including tax exempt income.
 Each activity was then assigned to one or more calendar years depending on the start and end dates associated with that activity.
 The turnover associated with that activity was subdivided into each of those calendar years depending on the proportion of days associated with that activity which were in each of those calendar years.

 Example A: An activity began in March 2012 and ended in August 2012, and the turnover is €6,000.
 In this case 100% of the turnover would be assigned to 2012.